-Founder-Chair Regenerative Outcomes Foundation
+Founder-Chair Regenerative Outcomes Foundation Nashville, TN

 Doug is a writer, editorial contributor, and patient advocate from Nashville, Tennessee.
 He holds a Master’s Degree in Social Work from the University of New England and has specialized in work on health care policy, compliance, and clinical case advocacy.

-In September 2016, he established the Regenerative Outcomes Foundation, a non-profit project that will provide direct grants to stem cell patients participating in FDA-approved clinical trials, train patients as ambassadors between interests represented in the Regenerative Medicine field, inspire the public with a Pioneers of Hope interview series, educate and guide companies and biotechnology companies seeking to sponsor clinical trials, advance a national cell registry, and forming collaborative alliances with both private and non-private parties to conduct patient outcomes.
+In September 2016, Doug established the Regenerative Outcomes Foundation, a non-profit project that hopes to soon provide direct grants to stem cell patients participating in FDA-approved clinical trials, train patients as ambassadors between interests represented in the Regenerative Medicine field, inspire the public with his Pioneers of Hope interview series, educate and guide companies and biotechnology companies seeking to sponsor clinical trials, advance a national cell registry, and forming collaborative alliances with both private and non-private parties to conduct patient outcomes.